-As discussed above transmission lines under Scheme D would traverse through forest land of approx. 820 m.
-There is no forest patch within the Irba-Kanke transmission line corridor.
-However, the Irba-Ratu and Irba-Ramgarh corridors passed through lengths of 450m and 370 m protected forest patches respectively.
+As discussed above some part of the transmission lines will traverse through forest land.
 JUSNL would have to obtain Forest Clearance as per the provisions of the FCA, 1980, before any project related activity can commence through forest land.
 Site preparation will involve removal of trees, shrubs and herbs present along the transmission line corridor which will cause change in the modified habitat within the corridor leading to a loss of floral biodiversity at local level.